1. Introduction: When Superhero Battles Crash Your PC

 C. Adjust Power Settings

 Inadequate power delivery can cause instability.
 In Windows power options, select “High performance” mode.
-In your GPU control panel (NVIDIA Control Panel or AMD Adrenalin Software), set power management mode to “Prefer maximum performance” specifically for Marvel Rivals.
+In your GPU control panel (NVIDIA Control Panel), set power management mode to “Prefer maximum performance” specifically for Marvel Rivals.
 This prevents the GPU from downclocking during gameplay, which can sometimes cause crashes during sudden load changes.

 5. The Bigger Picture: From Gaming Crashes to AI Stability